Whirlpool Warranty: What It Does and Does Not Cover

 Whirlpool wants you to feel confident in your purchase by offering a factory Whirlpool warranty, which covers repairs and replacements of products that have defects upon purchase or workmanship issues.
 But in most cases, that warranty expires after just one year.
 In this review, we'll describe what your Whirlpool warranty covers, what it doesn't cover, and what to do if you're in need of repairs or replacement after it expires.

-If your warranty coverage has run out, we recomend getting a home warranty to cover your appliance — and much more.
+If your warranty coverage has run out, we recommend getting a home warranty to cover your appliance — and much more.

 Whirlpool Warranty Overview